New arrivals in board & card games See New Releases

 Can you tell us about your experience in the board game industry and how you got started?

 Absolutely!
 My journey began nearly 20 years ago when I was working in freelance media production.
-At the time, I was playing a game called Trill 8, a number scramble game that wasn’t available in the UK.
+At the time, I was playing a game called called Triolet, a cross between Scrabble and maths game that wasn’t available in the UK.

 We sold around 600 units in our first run, which sparked my interest in the industry.